 Or at least he lived there.
 In 2020, the Alex storm destroyed the valley when he was beginning to settle.
 He believes that the gods live accordingly to our deep nature.

 He has been devoted himself exclusively to writing and photography for twenty years.
 In Le Livre de Vivian, published by Médiapop in November 2019, Alexandre Bergamini questions traces and photographic evidence through the fragment and the legend.
 Vague inquiétude published by Picquier in January 2020, is an internal and melancholic journey to Japan, following the ghostly steps of the writer Akutagawa.

-During his residency at the Camargo Foundation in fall 2020, Alexandre Bergamini wishes to follow in the footsteps of the Japanese writer Osamu Dazai, author of Cent vues du mont Fuji, in reference to Hokusai's drawings.
+During his residency at the Camargo Foundation in fall 2020, Alexandre Bergamini made research on the Japanese writer Osamu Dazai, author of Cent vues du mont Fuji, in reference to Hokusai's drawings.